Counting integral points on symmetric varieties with applications to arithmetic statistics: Average size of the -Selmer groups of elliptic curves

-It is evident that the equation $z^2 = g(x,y)$ is $\Q_2$-soluble, as $(x,y) = (1,0)$ is a solution.
+It is evident that the equation $z^2 = g(x,y)$ is $\Q_2$-soluble: indeed, $(x,y) = (1,0)$ is a solution because $d_k \equiv 1 \pmod 8$ is a quadratic residue.
 Thus, the $\Delta$-distinguished orbit is $\Q_2$-soluble.
-It now remains to show that the distinguished and $\Delta$-distinguished orbits are distinct; this follows from Eisenstein's criterion applied to the quartic $8(8d'+1)g(1+y/2,y/2)$, which shows that the quartic $g$ in~\eqref{eq-binquart2} has no roots over $\Q_2$. \end{proof}
+It now remains to show that the distinguished and $\Delta$-distinguished orbits are distinct, for which it suffices to show that $g(x,y)$ has no primitive roots modulo $8$ (implying that $g(x,y)$ has no linear factors over $\Q_2$).
+Consider the binary quartic form $d_kg(x,2y)$, which has coefficients in $\Z_2$.
+Modulo $8$, we have $d_kg(x,2y) \equiv x^4-4y^4$, which has no primitive roots, as desired. \end{proof}